HouseTrip/housetrip.github.com/_posts/2014-08-06-rails-on-docker-with-fig-and-postgresql.md

 With this in place you can now run `fig build` and let it build the containers for the application and the database.

-## Making you app container friendly
+## Making your app container friendly

 Add the following to your `config/database.yml` file.
 This is needed as the web container will need to communicate with the PostgreSQL container.